 Do not worry if you sometimes "do not get it."
 The problems are meant to stimulate you, not to overwork you.
 Unless specified otherwise, you can collaborate, but you must acknowledge all your collaborators in your solutions.
-To hand in your solutions: Give it to me, slide it under my door West Village H (246), or email it to csg713-instructor@ccs.neu.edu.
+I need your solutions on paper (not file).
+To hand them in: give it to me or slide them under my door West Village H (246).